Swap Fiori Di Sicilia with Orange Extract, Vanilla Extract, Millefiori Extract, Lemon Extract, and Orange Blossom Water.

 The orange extract has a slightly grainy texture and a hint of bitterness due to its high citrus content, but it can be balanced out with the addition of sugar or condensed milk.

-For those looking for an alternative to Fiori Di Sicilia – an Italian flavoring – orange extract can act as a reasonable substitute.
+For those looking for an alternative to Fiori Di Sicilia - an Italian flavoring - orange extract can act as a reasonable substitute, or consider orange flower water swap suggestions for a lighter floral note.

-The distinctive aroma will perfectly complement rich desserts like Tiramisu while also adding a distinguished citrus flavor that’s even deeper than what Fiori Di Sicilia offers.
+The distinctive aroma will go well with rich desserts like Tiramisu while also adding a distinguished citrus flavor that's even deeper than what Fiori Di Sicilia offers.

 2 - Vanilla Extract